-Corrective action is a primary duty of a supervisor and defined as the remedial steps necessary to improve an employee's job performance.
-Generally, corrective action is not disciplinary action as it documents minor performance shortcomings.
+Corrective action is a global term that is used to impact/improve an employee's performance and/or conduct.
+The term includes counseling, coaching, mentoring, remedial training, supervisory intervention and oral reprimands.
+The term also includes all forms of disciplinary actions from a written reprimand, suspension without pay and demotion.
+Termination of employment is not considered a form of corrective action as its purpose is not to correct behavior, but rather to end the employment relationship.
 Whenever possible, corrective action should involve positive intervention between the employee and a supervisor.
-Intervention can be both informal and includes counseling, coaching and mentoring.
-Oral/Verbal reprimands are considered to be informal corrective action, not disciplinary action.
-To the extent possible, these activities should be positive and focus on learning taking place.
-Corrective action should always be constructively critical.
+Intervention can be both informal and formal.
+To the extent possible, these activities should be positive and focus on learning and professional growth.
+Corrective action, regardless of the form, should always be constructively critical.

 Intervention through formal corrective action will include a written directive such as a performance action/improvement plan.
 The performance plan should cite the specific job tasks needing improvement.
-The supervisor should outline through the plan standards that include what constructive corrective training is available for the employee, an acceptable time frame for completion of the performance action plan, frequency of meetings between the employee and supervisor to discuss the status and progression of the plan, how success will be measured, and consequences if the performance standards are not met.
+The supervisor should outline through the plan standards that include what constructive corrective training is available for the employee, an acceptable time frame for completion of the performance action/improvement plan, frequency of meetings between the employee and supervisor to discuss the status and progression of the plan, how success will be measured, and consequences if the performance standards are not met.

-Disciplinary action is defined as punitive action or sanctions imposed upon an employee in response to a sustained allegation of misconduct or improper actions (i.e.: Complaint Class I or Class II) or repetitive unsatisfactory work performance.
-Disciplinary action does not require a sequence of punitive steps and is intended to correct behavior.
-Any recommendation for disciplinary action should consider the degree of severity of the offense, the employment record of the employee, and the seriousness of the action or violation.
+Corrective Action in the form of discipline is considered punitive action or sanctions imposed upon an employee in response to a sustained allegation of misconduct or improper actions (i.e.: Complaint Class I or Class II) or repetitive unsatisfactory work performance.
+Disciplinary action may or may not be progressive in nature, depending on the facts and circumstances of the conduct.
+Discipline does not require a sequence of punitive steps and is intended to correct behavior.
+Any recommendation for disciplinary action should consider the degree of severity of the offense, the employment record of the employee (specifically any same or similar conduct performance issues), and the seriousness of the action or violation.